itelmex/esp32s3-for-usb-ticket-printer/README.md

 Interface Claiming:

-The "secret sauce" is usb_host_interface_claim.
+The point is the use of "usb_host_interface_claim".
 USB devices are protective; they won't accept data until a Host explicitly "claims" the interface.

 Endpoint Discovery: